JamieSear/unit_converter/README.md

 A CLI application that converts measurements

 ## Known bugs:
-- cannot install package on other machines
+- can install package on other machines but cannot run

 ## Run instructions:
 - Clone this repo